- SRCC home

 Trevor advocates strongly for a sensible and reasoned approach to occupational health and safety that delivers measurable outcomes rather than simply another administrative checklist.
 He is passionate about implementing systems which genuinely improve safety outcomes in the workplace through effective consultation and the appropriate application of the hierarchy of safety controls.

-Michael was elected as Australian Council of Trade Unions (ACTU) Assistant Secretary in November 2010.
+Michael was elected as Australian Council of Trade Unions (ACTU) Assistant Secretary at the ACTU Congress in May 2015, a position he has held since 2010.

-Michael also represents the ACTU as a member of the National Workplace Relations Consultative Council; Safe Work Australia; Safety Rehabilitation and Compensation Commission; Defence Reserves Support Council; and Defence Industry Innovation Board.
+Michael also represents the ACTU as a Director on the HESTA board, the industry super fund for Health and Community Services, as a member of the National Workplace Relations Consultative Council, Safe Work Australia, Safety Rehabilitation and Compensation Commission, Defence Reserves Support Council and Asbestos Safety and Eradication Council.

 Member representing licensees